Voice Parts Guide

 The notes you feel vibrating in your chest.

-A choir made up of higher voices — sopranos and altos.
+An SSAA choir is made up of higher voices — sopranos and altos.
 Common in schools where the number of male singers is limited or for specific repertoire.

-A choir made up of lower male voices — tenors, baritones, and basses.
+A choir made up of tenor, baritone, and bass voice parts.
 Separate TB rehearsals are common during All-State camp prep.

-Percentages vary widely between schools, regions, and years — but some voice parts are consistently harder to find than others.
+Exact numbers vary widely between schools, regions, and years, so we won't pretend to give you precise percentages.
+But some voice parts are consistently easier to find than others.
 This table reflects general trends in Texas high school mixed choirs.

 | Soprano 1 | Very Common |